 » For a more detailed view of locations and airlines that fly into the Azores check out the Azores website.

 3) Inter Island Flights in the Azores

 Now that you have made it to the Azores, it is time to explore the islands a bit more.
 There is only one airline that actually flies between the Azorean islands – SATA which is part of Azores Airlines.
 When looking for flights I would recommend going directly to the Azores Airlines website and start your search from there.
 I found that when looking at a search engine such as Kayak or Google Flights, their systems were not up to date with actual availability.

-SATA / Azores Airlines has 6 planes that fly between islands in two different sized Dash 8 planes – one that can hold 37 passengers (2 planes) and another that can hold 80 passengers (4 planes).
-Due to the small size of the planes, it is open seating and you will not be able to choose a seat beforehand.
+» SATA / Azores Airlines has smaller planes to fly between islands– one that can hold 37 passengers and another that can hold 80 passengers.
+Due to the small size of the planes, some flights are open seating and you will not be able to choose a seat beforehand.

 Take a look at some Azores guide books to better prep you for your trip:

 When searching for flights or hotels, time to time you will see something along the lines of “Only 1 seat left”.
 Usually when seeing this I don’t take it too seriously thinking it just might mean one seat left at that price.
-I can say with high confidence that when the search tool says “1 seat left” (or 2 or 3) as in the screenshot below, it actually means that there is only 1 seat left, in which case you should act quickly.
+I can say confidently though that when the search tool says “1 seat left” (or 2 or 3) as in the screenshot below, it actually means that there is only 1 seat left, in which case you should act quickly.